markertmer/sweater_weather/README.md

 => Coverage report generated for RSpec to /Users/markertmer/turing/3module/projects/sweater_weather/coverage.
 1392 / 1397 LOC (99.64%) covered.
 ```

-You should now be able to establish a local server to answer requests:
+You should now be able to establish a local server to start answering requests.
 ```
 $ rails s
 ```